jerhsiao/music_research/README.md

 Before running the scripts, you need to download the correct datasets and place them into the right folders.

-In datasets, download these two files. https://zenodo.org/records/4537751#.YS5MOI4zYuU:~:text=madeeg_preprocessed.hdf5
+In 'music_research/datasets', download these two files.

+https://zenodo.org/records/4537751#.YS5MOI4zYuU:~:text=madeeg_preprocessed.hdf5

 https://zenodo.org/records/4537751#.YS5MOI4zYuU:~:text=madeeg_preprocessed.yaml

-In datasets/eeg-during-mental-arithmetic-tasks-1.0.0, download and place contents of this data: https://physionet.org/content/eegmat/1.0.0/#:~:text=Download%20the%20ZIP%20file
+In '/datasets/eeg-during-mental-arithmetic-tasks-1.0.0', download and place contents of this data: https://physionet.org/content/eegmat/1.0.0/#:~:text=Download%20the%20ZIP%20file

-In datasets/stimuli, download and place contents of these stimuli: https://zenodo.org/records/4537751#.YS5MOI4zYuU:~:text=Files-,stimuli,-.zip
+In '/datasets/stimuli', download and place contents of these stimuli: https://zenodo.org/records/4537751#.YS5MOI4zYuU:~:text=Files-,stimuli,-.zip